HCL-TECH-SOFTWARE/dx-compose-doc/docs/getting_started/download/harbor_container_registry.md

----
-title: Harbor container registry
----

-# Downloading and deploying HCL products from a Harbor repository
+# Downloading and deploying DX Compose from a Harbor repository

-You can access HCL Digital Experience (DX) Compose 9.5 container images and Helm charts from the [HCL container repository on Harbor](https://hclcr.io/){:target="_blank"}.
-Customers with credentials to access entitled software on the HCL Software Licensing Portal can apply those credentials to optionally access these components of DC Compose v9.5.
+Customers with entitlements to HCL Digital Experience Compose 9.5 may access the DX Compose container images and Helm charts from the [HCL container repository on Harbor](https://hclcr.io/){:target="_blank"}.
+Customers with credentials to access entitled software on the HCL Software Licensing Portal can apply those credentials to optionally access these components of DX Compose v9.5.

 With the CF216 release (November 2023), the Harbor repository provides a registry based on Open Container Initiative (OCI).
 The Helm chart command is updated to be OCI-compliant.
 However, older versions of the Helm chart are still used in the non-OCI approach.
 Both approaches are described in this topic.